- How long have you been photographing?

-Truthfully, this question is asked by many, but it is not the brand of camera which matters, it is the model, lenses, and most importantly the person behind it all.
+Truthfully, this question is asked by many, but it is not the brand of the camera which matters, it is the model, lenses, and most importantly the person behind it all.
 I know some amazing photographers that all shoot Canon, and a few that shoot Sony, then of course you have those who shoot Leica.
 I myself am a Nikon girl.
 Since day one its always been a Nikon.
-Its not because I think is one is better than the other (ok, I kind of do) but really thats not what it is about.
+It’s not because I think is one is better than the other (ok, I do) but that’s not what matters.
 For me, I like the way the colors are with Nikon, I love the feel of it in my hands, and honestly, for me, it feels smoother while shooting.
 My two workhorses are a Nikon D-5 and D-4.

 - Do I really need a photographer for my wedding?

 OF COURSE!
-Listen, a month, a year, even ten years after your wedding, you wont remember the food you ate, or the specialty drinks that were offered.
-You wont be wearing your wedding gown, and you wont have the bouquet and centerpieces.
+Listen, a month, a year, even ten years after your wedding, you won’t remember the food you ate or the specialty drinks that were offered.
+You won’t be wearing your wedding gown, and you won’t have the bouquet and centerpieces.
 What you will have, what you SHOULD have, are images that will take you back to that special day.
-Images you can share with your children and even grandchildren.
+Pictures you can share with your loved ones.

 - Is this your full time job?